Lifecycle Email Marketing: Revolution In Email Marketing

 Re-engaging cold email subscribers is tough unless you know specifically why they lost interest.
 Plus, the only way to contact them is through email, which doesn’t help if they have learned to ignore your emails.

-There are a few ways to re-engage your email subscribers, like retargeting them on another platform or offering tripwire deals or coupons.
+There are a few ways to re-engage your email subscribers, like retargeting them on another platform or offering Tripwire deals or coupons.
 You’ll need to find the best technique for your customers.

 Here’s an example of how Sephora tried to win back some of their inactive customers: